-Although you can't treat bulimia on your own, you can build on your treatment plan.
-In addition to professional treatment, follow these self-care tips for bulimia:
+Although you can't treat bulimia on your own, in addition to professional treatment, follow these self-care tips for bulimia:

 - Stick to your treatment plan.
 Don't skip therapy sessions and try not to stray from meal plans, even if they make you uncomfortable.